flare-foundation/songbird-state-connector-protocol/specs/attestations/active-types/BalanceDecreasingTransaction.md

 ## Description

 A detection of a transaction that either decreases the balance for some address or is signed by the source address.
-Such an attestation could prove a violation of an agreement and therefore provides grounds to liquidate some funds locked by a smart contract on Flare.
+Such an attestation could prove a violation of an agreement and therefore provides grounds to liquidate some funds locked by a smart contract on Songbird.
 A transaction is considered “balance decreasing” for the address, if the balance after the transaction is lower than before or the address is among the signers of the transaction (even if its balance is greater than before the transaction).

 **Supported sources:** BTC, DOGE, XRP, testBTC, testDOGE, testXRP